-Both the 32-bit and x64 editions of Windows are supported.
+Both the 32-bit and x64 editions of Windows (including ARM 64-bit) are supported.

 Note that Windows Vista x64 and Windows Server 2008 x64 are NOT SUPPORTED.
 The reason is that Microsoft chose not to update these versions to support the SHA256 digital signatures in the kernel mode, and without such support such systems cannot use the USBCrypt kernel driver.